bimalka98/Hardware-Description-Languages/README.md

 end bool;
 ```

-2. Data Flow modeling
+### 2. Data Flow modeling

-use assignments and select statements
+Use assignments and select statements

 ```
 -- architecture
 -- dataflow description

 architecture dataflow of comparator is begin
 Result <= '1' when (A=B) else '0';